4realDev/3d-shimano-exploded-view/README.md

 This repository shows a feasibility study of the use of 3D rendering on the web for the selection and configuration of event spaces using the example "KKL Luzern".
 For the realization of the interactive 3D model of the building and its configurable rooms mainly the packages React-Three-Fiber and React-Drei were used.

-### **IMPORTANT**
+## **IMPORTANT**

-**This is the reduced software documentation.**
+### **This is the reduced software documentation.**
 **You can find the complete detailed documentation
 <a href="./kkl-3d-prototype/public/readme/technicalSoftwareDocumentation.pdf">here</a> (currently only in german)**

 The complete documentation describes the topics listed here in much more detail and covers other topics like issues and solutions, naming conventions, the glTF model hierarchy, the logic behind the camera movement, the logic of the 3D model interactions and the interactions between the wizard and the model and vice versa, the toggling of mesh visibility, the state management with zustand, performance optimizations, outlooks and ideas for improvement as well as other important topics for further development and understanding of the code.

-Furthermore, there is an optional, non-technical software documentation, which describes the background behind the project
+Furthermore, there is an optional, non-technical software documentation, which describes the background behind the project.
+The knowledge of the non-technical software documentation is not needed, to understand the code. </br>
-<a href="./kkl-3d-prototype/public/readme/theoreticalSoftwareDocumentation.pdf">here</a> (currently only in german).
+You can find it <a href="./kkl-3d-prototype/public/readme/theoreticalSoftwareDocumentation.pdf">here</a> (currently only in german). </br>
-The knowledge of the non-technical software documentation is not needed, to understand the code.

 # **Installation**